cagrikucukbesleme/exchange/README.md

 Code Structure: -> done
 * The code should be organized to reflect a clear separation of concerns.

-Unit Testing:
+Unit Testing: -> done
 * Include unit tests to ensure the reliability and robustness of the application.

 API Documentation: -> done
 * Provide complete and accurate documentation for the API, including request and response examples.

-Docker:
+Docker: -> error on windows pc
 * Containerize the application with Docker to ensure consistency across different environments.

-Proper Use of a Git Repository:
+Proper Use of a Git Repository: -> done
 * Maintain the code in a Git repository with a clear history of commits, adhering to best practices for version control.

 Optional Features: